- 1 Spermatogenesis

-Gametogenesis is the process whereby a haploid cell (n) is formed from a diploid cell (2n) through meiosis and cell differentiation.
-Gametogenesis in the male is known as spermatogenesis and produces spermatozoa.
-Gametogenesis in the female is known as oogenesis and result in the formation of ova.
-In this article we shall look at both spermatogenesis and oogenesis.
+Gametogenesis occurs when a haploid cell (n) is formed from a diploid cell (2n) through meiosis.
+We call gametogenesis in the male spermatogenesis and it produces spermatozoa.
+In the female, we call it oogenesis.
+It results in the formation of ova.

 Males start producing sperm when they reach puberty, which is usually from 10-16 years old.
-Sperm are produced in large quantities (~200 million a day) to maximise the likelihood of sperm reaching the egg.
-Sperm are continually produced as males need to be ready to utilise the small window of fertility of the female.
+Biological males continually produce sperm in large quantities (~200 million a day).
+This maximises the likelihood of sperm reaching the egg following ejaculation.

 Sperm production occurs in the testes of the male, specifically in the seminiferous tubules.
-The tubules are kept separate from the systemic circulation by the blood-testis barrier.
+In the testicles, a blood testis barrier forms to keep the tubules separate from the systemic circulation.

-The blood-testis barrier is formed by Sertoli cells and is important in preventing hormones and constituents of the systemic circulation from affecting the developing sperm, and also in preventing the immune system of the male from recognising the sperm as foreign – as the sperm are genetically different from the male and will express different surface antigens.
-Sertoli cells also have a role in supporting the developing spermatozoa.
+It is also important as it prevents the immune system of the male from recognising the sperm as foreign – the sperm are genetically different from the male and will express different surface antigens.

 The cytoplasmic bridges break down and the spermatids are released into the lumen of the seminiferous tubule – a process called spermiation.
 The spermatids undergo spermiogenesis (remodelling and differentiation into mature spermatozoa) as they travel along the seminiferous tubules until they reach the epididymis.

-From the seminiferous tubule they travel to the rete testis, which acts to “concentrate” the sperm by removing excess fluid, before moving to the epididymis where the sperm is stored and undergoes the final stages of maturation.
+From the seminiferous tubule, cells will travel to the rete testis.
+This acts to “concentrate” the sperm by removing excess fluid.
+Then, cells move to the epididymis where the sperm is stored and undergoes the final stages of maturation.

-Note that once sperm leave the male body and enter the female reproductive tract, the conditions there cause the sperm to undergo capacitation, which is the removal of cholesterol and glycoproteins from the head of the sperm cell to allow it to bind to the zona pellucida of the egg cell.
+Note that once sperm leave the male body and enter the female reproductive tract, the conditions cause the sperm to undergo capacitation.
+This is the removal of cholesterol and glycoproteins from the head of the sperm cell to allow it to bind to the zona pellucida of the egg cell.

 During childhood, further atresia (cell death) occurs, leaving ~40,000 eggs at puberty.

-Once puberty begins, a number of primary oocytes (15-20) begin to mature each month, although only one of these reaches full maturation to become an oocyte.
+Once puberty begins, several primary oocytes (15-20) begin to mature each month, although only one of these reaches full maturation to become an oocyte.